 You’ll need a minimum of 1-2 acres per donkey.
 Fenced into a minimum of three sections.
 Feed / Grass Hay.
 Fresh Water.
 Halters in assorted sizes from Foal to Grown Up Horse size.
 Lead Ropes.
 Feed Buckets.
 Salt Buckets.
 Natural Fly Spray.
 Natural Wormer.
-Oats.
+An arsenal of herbal knowledge and herbs to dose when needed.
+Feed.
 Oil (they need fat in their diet.)
 And a shelter / run in shed of some kind, or at least some trees and shade.
 A shovel and a wheel barrow (to pick up poop.)
 A strong back.

 The Jack will need a separate fenced area from the Jenny, or he could end up killing the babies when they’re born, or, impregnating his pre-teen daughters.
 NOT GOOD.
 And he needs a GOOD fence to keep him from jumping it to get to his girlfriend.
 A hot wire is best if he’s trained to one.

-A Ferrier to pay to come out and trim their hooves every 6 weeks.
+A Ferrier to pay to come out and trim their hooves every 6 weeks, typically around $40 per donkey.
 This seems easy, but finding a ferrier that will work on donkeys isn’t as easy as it sounds…donkeys have a bad reputation, and they can cow kick (forward kick as well as sideways kick, backwards kick.)
 More on the kicking thing later…and milking a donkey that can kick forward.